neperfepx/neper/docs/_sources/doc/neper_v.rst.txt

   - a real value;
   - :data:`file(<file_name>)`: individual values to load from a :ref:`data_file` (not for :data:`*edge*`).
-  - :data:`cube:file(<file_name>)`: cubes of properties to load from a file.
+  - :data:`cube:file(<file_name>)`: cubes of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the radius (half of the edge length) and the coordinates of the three axes (which also is the rotation matrix that brings the reference axes into coincidence with the cube axes).
-  - :data:`cylinder:file(<file_name>)`: cylinders of properties to load from a file.
+  - :data:`cylinder:file(<file_name>)`: cylinders of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the radius, the length and the coordinates of the axis.
-  - :data:`arr:file(<file_name>)`: arrows of properties to load from a file.
+  - :data:`arr:file(<file_name>)`: arrows of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the radius, the length and the coordinates of the axis.
-  - :data:`disc:file(<file_name>)`: discs of properties to load from a file.
+  - :data:`disc:file(<file_name>)`: discs of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the radius and the coordinates of the axis.
-  - :data:`ell:file(<file_name>)`: ellispoids of properties to load from a file.
+  - :data:`ell:file(<file_name>)`: ellispoids of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the three radii and the coordinates of the three axes.
-  - :data:`tor:file(<file_name>)`: torus of properties to load from a file.
+  - :data:`tor:file(<file_name>)`: torus of properties to load from a :ref:`data_file`.
 The file must contain, for each point, the major radius (center to center line), the minor radius and the coordinates of the normal axis.

   **Default value**: point set dependent.